 4. Snack Necklaces

 Want your child to practice on their fine motor skills?
 Get your child to make their own edible necklace.
-For the sweet-toothed, you can use multi coloured cheerios and gummies.
+For the sweet-toothed, you can use multicoloured cheerios and gummies.
 You can use a normal string or yarn for this.
-Or you can can use spaghetti or angel’s hair pasta to string the ‘beads’ together.
-For a savory snack necklace, types of food you can use include pitted black or green olives, penne or any large-mouth crackers, biscuits.
+Or you can use spaghetti or angel’s hair pasta to string the ‘beads’ together.
+For a savoury snack necklace, types of food you can use include pitted black or green olives, penne or any large-mouth crackers, biscuits.